griffithben/fullstack-blog/source/_posts/Homebrewing-A-Steinbier.md

 </div>
 <div class="center-block text-center">
   <img src="{% asset_path stones-in-wort.jpg %}" width="80%" class="img-rounded" />
-  <small>Stones are in!</small>
+  <small>Stones and trub left in the kettle after the transfer.</small>
 </div>

 ### Local Malts, Cedar Tips, and Hot Yeast

-While making a stein beer was unique enough, I wanted to go a little further with it.
+While making a stienbier was unique enough, I wanted to go a little further with it.
 I had recently learned a small, artisan maltster in my area who had opened up earlier in 2018.
 They specialized in malting grains grown in the Midwest, including some red wheat that was grown just a couple counties over from where I live.
 I was super excited about the idea of using locally grown and malted grains in this beer so I reached out to [Gateway Custom Malts](http://gatewaymalt.com) to see if I could get my hands on some of their malts.
-Not only did I get the malts but I got a tour of their facility in Montgomery City which was pretty awesome.
+Not only did I get the malts but I was given a tour of their facility in Montgomery City which was pretty awesome.

 I also decided to try an ingredient I had been wanting to use for a while.
 Eastern Red Cedar is very common here in my area of the country.
 It is technically a species of juniper and it can be used in brewing in many different forms including the bark, berries and tips of the green branches.
 While the nuances of the flavor and aroma from the cedar tips can vary depending on location and time of year, the usually put off a crisp orange peel aroma and produce a piney green gin-like flavor.